odak.learn.tools

 theta–The rotation angle of the 2D Dirac delta function. -

-normalize–If set True, normalize the output.
+normalize–If set True, normalize the output to maximum value of 1.

 Returns: